rediuw/personal_expense_tracker/README.md

 Set and manage budgets for different categories of expenses.

 ## Technologies Used
-**Flutter**: A UI toolkit for building natively compiled applications for mobile.
+**Flutter:** A UI toolkit for building natively compiled applications for mobile.
-Firebase Authentication: For managing user authentication and sign-in.
+**Firebase Authentication:** For managing user authentication and sign-in.
 **SQLite:** For local data storage of expenses, categories, and budgets.
-SharedPreferences: For session management to keep users logged in.
+**SharedPreferences:** For session management to keep users logged in.
-**Dart**: The programming language used for the app's logic.
+**Dart:** The programming language used for the app's logic.

 ## Contributions
 Feel free to fork the repository, make improvements, or suggest new features.
 Contributions are welcome!